Minimum Working Conditions

 Maximum Working Week

 In general, an employee is only allowed to work a maximum of 12 hours per day, for a maximum of 60 hours per week.
 Over a period of 4 weeks the maximum number of working hours is 55 per week.
 Over a period of 16 weeks the maximum number of working hours is 48 hours per week.
+The Working Hours Decree provides exceptions and additional measures for certain industries (inter alia, the care sector).

 Employer’s Obligation to Provide a Healthy and Safe Workplace